 We worked together in a Group Mentor coaching experience, aimed at maximizing skill development.
 We used several strategies, including partnering with other coaches, one-on-one conversations, listening to recorded coaching conversations and assessment as if she was applying for her credential (I’m a trained ICF Assessor).

 Over our ten mentor coaching sessions, Melissa got the input she needed so she could walk confidently into her credential approval process.
 Also, her clients regularly thank her!

-Those are two critical stories of what I do on a daily basis.
+Those are two critical stories behind what I do.
 Coaching plays a part in the kind of leadership the world needs, I think.
 I want to be a part of that and have set my life up to make that happen.
 Coaching to develop people/leaders gets me up in the morning.

 Sometimes it keeps me awake at night.
 I coach for three critical reasons:

 - To discover and unlock the uniqueness in my clients,

 - To help them achieve their potential and